haru52/base_template_cli/README.md

   Apply (Copy) Base Template boilerplates to the destination repo.

 Options:
   --version               Show the version and exit.
   -d, --dst TEXT          Destination repo root path.
-  --dirs TEXT     Target directories to copy (e.g., .husky,
+  -t, --target-dirs TEXT  Target directories to copy (e.g., .husky,
                           .github/ISSUE_TEMPLATE).
-If you don't specify this option, this command copies all files of Base Template to the destination repo.
+If you don't specify this
+                          option, this command copies all files of Base Template to the destination repo.
+If you want to copy only root files, use --only-root option.
+  -r, --only-root         Copy only root directory files of Base Template
+                          repo.
   -h, --help              Show this message and exit.
 ```

 ## Update